 The Proposed Actions would result in a net incremental increase of over 250,000 gsf of commercial, public facility, institution, and community facility, as compared with the No-Action condition, in a combined sewered area.
-An analysis of the Proposed Actions' potential impacts on the City's wastewater and stormwater conveyance and treatment system is therefore warranted and is provided in Chapter 9, Water and Sewer Infrastructure.
+An analysis of the Proposed Actions' potential impacts on the City's wastewater and stormwater conveyance and treatment system is therefore warranted and is provided in the EIS.